hwanggwu/driving_history/README.md

 # Run the test

 All tests are located in the 'test' folder.
-They leverage src.
-Please execute rspec spec from terminal to run all tests.
+Each test file leverages java files in src.
+Please execute 'java Testxxx' to run specific test.

 # Object Modeling

-# Thought process

-Two class: Trips and Driver, a driver could have multiple driving records.
-At first, I want to use one class to solve, but separete driver and trips will increase codes readability.

-No drivingrecord class, because that is a redundant on resource.
-Drivers already have their trips.

-Use hashMap to store input Driver name and Driver class, and use priorityqueue to store the entry and sort by drivers milleage.
-Handle the repeated name exception and trips-before-driver exception.

-Where to filter trips with (< 5 mph and > 100 mph?)
-should we create each trip as a class?
-No -- that will waste too much time and space.
-So we filter these invalid trips at read file step.
+At this time, we create two class to cover all required situations that the problem statement requires: Driver class and Trip class.
+They have aggreagation relationships: Trip class is a classifier as a part of or subordinate to Driver class.
+An aggregation is a special type of association in which objects are assembled or configured together to create a more complex object.

 # Running Tests